 A termination clause should not be confused with the terms of cancellation.
 Termination pertains to cancellation due to unforeseeable events that are beyond either party’s control

-This may include weather-related incidents, a government shutdown, or another disaster.
+This may include weather-related incidents, a government shutdown, a pandemic, or another disaster.
 A termination clause outlines the scenarios where neither party can be held liable.
 Of course, these scenarios are highly unlikely, but crazy things can happen out of the blue!
 You need to protect yourself in your contract.

 5. Indemnification clause